 Synbiosys: Better than glass

-Jose really wanted to build green energy technology, particularly more efficient solar panels and step beyond the incremental progress across research in this area.
-He quickly formed a tight team with Alexandre (background in biofluid dynamics) and they explored hundreds of ideas, sometimes killing them at the rate of one per day (!) as it turned out that the economics would never make sense, or the technology was just too far in the future.
-These included advancing his original work around improving algae yield, smog reduction techniques, using builds as hydro batteries, mopping up oil spills with bacteria and even solutions to prevent the decline in the bee population.
+Jose really wanted to build green energy technology, particularly more efficient solar panels and step beyond the incremental progress of research in this area.
+He quickly formed a tight team with Alexandre (background in biofluid dynamics) and they explored hundreds of ideas, sometimes killing them at the rate of one per day (!) as they would discover time after time that the economics couldn’t make sense, or the technology was just too far in the future.
+These included advancing his original work around improving algae yield, smog reduction techniques, using buildings as hydro batteries, mopping up oil spills with bacteria and even solutions to prevent the decline of the bee population.

-Once again this is where things started to go wrong, not everyone was as passionate about spending the next 7–10 years on this so the team was now non-existent and then it turned out that there was a competitor with a significant head start using a very similar technology base.
+Once again, this is where things started to go wrong.
+Not everyone was as passionate about spending the next 7–10 years on this project.
+Then, it turned out that there was a competitor with a significant head start using a very similar technology.
 Back to the drawing board.
-Ultimately this setback proved an enormous blessing as it forced Jose to rethink the choice of technology and go out and speak to experts in those areas.
+Ultimately, this setback proved an enormous blessing, as it forced Jose to rethink the choice of technology and go out and speak to experts in those areas.
 The new approach (confidential for now) should actually be lighter, stronger and cheaper than glass across all applications which require a degree of impact resistance, significantly expanding the potential market.

-Now that Jose had a reasonably clear vision on how to make the technology work he set about finding potential cofounders with the right complementary skill-sets.
-The first, Gareth Morgan was introduced by a Principal Investigator that Jose approached for feedback.
-The second, Gianmaria Bullegas was found via an email call to the entire department, many people responded by Gianmaria had exactly the right attitude and technical value add as they worked up ideas over the following weeks.
+Now that Jose had a reasonably clear vision on how to make the technology work, he set about finding potential cofounders with the right complementary skill-sets.
+The first, Gareth Tear, was introduced by a Principal Investigator that Jose had approached for feedback.
+The second, Gianmaria Bullegas, was found via an email call to the entire department.
+Many people responded, but Gianmaria had exactly the right attitude and technical value-add, which they discovered as they worked up ideas over the following weeks.